-Ashley is interested in social-cognitive neuroscience of inter-group dynamics, collaboration, and decision-making that has impacts on environmental sustainability.
+Ashley finished her MA at NMSU in Summer 2023.
+She is interested in social-cognitive neuroscience of inter-group dynamics, collaboration, and decision-making that has impacts on environmental sustainability.
 Despite an abundance of technological solutions, we are still experiencing human-caused environmental imperilment due to limitations of social organization.
 Ashley hopes to shed light on how our brain's social functions are supporting or jeopardizing global ecological stability so that better approaches can be developed.

 TEACHING INTERESTS and FUTURE GOALS